 Time spent on a client's matter, including the initial consultation, is charged on an hourly basis.
 Our hourly rates are as follows:Attorney

 - Steve Raynor: $400.00

 - Sarah Bullins: $125.00

 With only a limited knowledge of the parties and their situation, it is difficult for an attorney to predict at the initial consultation exactly how the case is going to develop.
 As a result, it is impossible to accurately predict the fees and costs that will be required for any given case.
-We do, however, engage in cost-benefit analysis throughout the course of representation, in an attempt to maximize cost-efficiency and ensure that our clients do not incur legal fees unnecessarily.
+We do, however, engage in cost-benefit analysis throughout the course of representation to maximize cost-efficiency and ensure that our clients do not incur unnecessary legal fees.

 Please contact us by telephone or e-mail to schedule an initial consultation.
 Thank you.